quantnetwork/blockchain-developer-exercises-foundations/CLASS4.md

 ### Exercise 2.6 - Read your first UTXO State

 For this task, we will read our first UTXO state via Overledger’s autoExecuteSearchUtxo API.
-The openAPI3 version of this endpoint can be found [here](https://docs.overledger.io/#operation/autoExecuteSearchUtxoRequest).
+The documentation for this endpoint can be found [here](https://docs.overledger.io/#operation/autoExecuteSearchUtxoRequest).

 Note that unlike blocks and transactions, the state data model of utxo and accounts based DLTs do have to diverge somewhat.
 This is because of the wide variety of parameters in the state of both models.